Childhood Lead Poisoning Prevention Program

 Description

-The Childhood Lead Poisoning Prevention Program (CLPPP) strives to reduce childhood lead poisoning by caring for lead-poisoned children and identifying and eliminating sources of lead exposure.
+The Childhood Lead Poisoning Prevention Program strives to reduce childhood lead poisoning by caring for lead-poisoned children and identifying and eliminating sources of lead exposure.
 Services provided include nurse case management and environmental investigations for lead-poisoned children, community education and outreach, trainings, and collaboration with health care providers to ensure children are appropriately tested for lead poisoning.
 We offer a variety of educational materials on lead poisoning prevention.
 Our mission is to increase public awareness about the hazards of lead exposure and how to prevent lead poisoning especially among young children under the age of six years old.

 Our Program Services

 • Educational materials are free of charge and available in multiple languages.
-CLPPP Materials Order Form

 • Community Education and Outreach.
 We collaborate with local agencies and build partnerships to educate families with young children.